Northern Territories Alcohol Labels Study: Background

 The study was started by university researchers from the Canadian Institute for Substance Use Research, with support from Health Canada, Public Health Ontario, the Chief Medical Officer of Health of the Yukon Brendan Hanley, and the Yukon Liquor Corporation.
-In the Yukon as in most of Canada, there is an alcohol monopoly, where only the Yukon Liquor Corporation, controlled by the government, can sell alcohol.
+In the Yukon as in most of Canada, there is an alcohol monopoly, where only the Yukon Liquor Corporation, controlled by the government, can sell alcohol as a retailer or as a distributor to licensed establishments.
 The Yukon Liquor Corporation was the only liquor retailer in Canada willing to take part in the study.

 Erin Hobin of Public Health Ontario, a lead researcher on the study, praised the Yukon for its courage at the project launch.
 She said that the study's main aims were to find out whether the labels improved knowledge of health risks, or changed behaviour, and that this information could be used to develop better public health policy.

 The cancer labels were a global first.
 At the time of the study, South Korea warned consumers specifically about liver cancer, and allowed manufacturers to choose between three labels, one of which did not mention cancer.
 No other country had alcohol-cancer warning labels.
 Ireland introduced mandatory cancer-risk labelling in 2018, after the study was launched.
 As of 2020, no other countries had implemented cancer warning labels on alcohol.

 As of 2020, 47 countries mandate alcohol warning labels, mostly warnings against drinking while pregnant and driving while drunk.
 Eight required labelling of "standard drink" serving sizes, and none mandate information on drinking guidelines, although such knowledge has been shown to reduce drinking.